Affiliate Marketing VS. Freelancing

 Pro #2 - No Obligations!

-As an affiliate you don’t have an obligation to any one company.
+As an affiliate you don’t have an obligation to one company.

 If you choose to stop promoting a company, that’s your prerogative.

 The best part is, you don’t have to give a notice.
-You just cut ties and move on to another affiliate program.
+You just cut ties and move on to the right affiliate program.

 In addition to the above, affiliate marketing doesn’t need a website.